 in Tough Times

-nduring the current slow economic recovery, the cash management problems all-too-commonly encountered in the emerging business inevitably center on predictability — the realistic prediction of the inflows and outflows of cash, and the unpredictability — of certain adverse events.
+nduring the current economic impacts of the Covid-19 pandemic, the cash management problems all-too-commonly encountered in the emerging business inevitably center on predictability — the realistic prediction of the inflows and outflows of cash, and the unpredictability — of certain adverse events.
 In even the smallest business, we strive to minimize or eliminate — if possible — the likelihood of unpredictable events and to make all aspects of our operation fully predictable i.e., knowable!
 For years, the cash flow projections of the shrewd owner/manager of the emerging business were calculated "on the back of an envelope."
 These calculations were often based upon seasoned and realistic information, and "the back of an envelope" could be an effective planning tool.
 Today, there is no inherent reason why "the back of an envelope" cannot still be a fine planning tool for the uncomplicated business, although it is being supplanted rapidly by the popularity and versatility of the PC.

 Quite simply, effective cash management is the discipline of determining realistically the amounts and the timing of inflows and outflows of cash over the meaningful future — a period of several weeks to several months for most smaller businesses.
 It is essential that these determinations be realistic and that this work be done on a regular ongoing basis.
 However, inadequate cash management is usually not the result of lack of sophistication; it is merely the failure to devote adequate time and attention to this critical management job.
 Rather bluntly, it is the result of the owner/manager's failure to truly manage cash, to simply hope things will work out okay as they usually have in the past and to rely on happenstance.
 This inattentive attitude is frequently an invitation to disaster.
 Effective cash management is the owner/manager's most important job; otherwise, the business will be feeble, uncertain and in jeopardy.
 Cash is the lifeblood of every business!